microsoft/OHDSIonAzure/docs/DeploymentGuide.md

 | Atlas Users List              | The list of users for the Atlas system should be provided in the following format: 'username1,password1,username2,password2,' and so on.
 Separate each set of credentials with a comma.
 For example, if you have two sets of credentials, it should look like this: 'user1,pass1,user2,pass2.'
 Ensure that the usernames and passwords are in the correct order and do not include any additional spaces or characters between the credentials.
 Note that this format allows you to specify multiple sets of username-password pairs for different users.
 Make sure each pair is properly formatted and separated by commas. | None                                                          |
 | Local Debug                   | Enable local debugging mode.                                                                                   | false                                                         |

+* Once you fill all the details, click on Review + Create.
+The deployment will start and will take around 60 minutes to complete.